-It is crucial that you identify the trusted network (i.e., your local LAN) and un-trusted network (i.e., public Internet - WAN) in the environment in which the device is deployed (for an example illustration of such an architecture, see Figure 1 on page 7).
-There may be multiples of each.
-For example, far-end users and a SIP trunk with an ITSP may represent two un-trusted networks.
+It is crucial that you identify the trusted network (i.e., your local LAN) and the un-trusted network (i.e., public Internet - WAN) in the environment in which the device is deployed.
+There may be multiple un-trusted networks in a single deployment environment.
+For example, far-end WAN users and a SIP trunk with an ITSP may represent two un-trusted networks.

-Once identified, you need to handle the un-trusted networks with extreme caution to safeguard your trusted network from malicious attacks from it.
-One of the main precautions is to separate your trusted network from the un-trusted network using different logical configuration entities such as SRDs etc. The precautions and security guidelines are described in detail in subsequent sections.
+Once identified, you need to handle the un-trusted networks with extreme caution in order to safeguard your trusted network from malicious attacks from them.
+One of the main precautions is to separate your trusted network from the un-trusted network, using different logical configuration entities such as SRDs etc. The precautions and security guidelines are described in detail in subsequent sections.

-2.2 Use VLANs to Separate LAN Traffic
+2.2 Employ VLANs to Separate LAN Traffic

-Note: This section is applicable only to MP-11x, Mediant MSBR Series, Mediant 2000, and Mediant 3000.
+Note: This section is applicable only to MP-11x, Mediant MSBR Series and Mediant 3000.

-It is recommended to implement virtual LANs (VLAN) to separate OAMP, media, and SIP signaling traffic on the LAN.
+It is recommended to implement virtual LANs (VLAN) to separate OAMP (management), media (RTP), and SIP signaling traffic on the LAN.
 VLANs may increase security in your network.
 VLANs are configured for the device's network interfaces in the Interface table (Configuration tab > VoIP > Network > IP Interfaces Table), as shown below: